 When some website is banned in an area, it is the ISP blocking traffic to and from that website.
 Changing DNS settings from your ISP to something different might help you access the site.
 For example, you can change your DNS to Google Public DNS.
-To change DNS, right click network icon in taskbar and select Open Network and Sharing.
-In the Window that appears, double click on your network.
+To change DNS, right-click the network icon in the taskbar and select Open Network and Sharing.
+In the Window that appears, double-click on your network.
 It will bring up a dialog box and there you can change the DNS under IPv4.

 Use a Proxy To Access Restricted Websites